 Coreg Consumer (continued)

-To lower your risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.
+To reduce the risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.
 The risk of dizziness is highest within 1 hour after you take your dose.
-Dizziness is most common when you first start using this drug or any time your doctor increases your dose.
+Taking this medication with food and starting treatment with a low dose and slowly increasing your dose as directed by your doctor help to reduce the risk of dizziness.

 This drug may reduce blood flow to your hands and feet, causing them to feel cold.
 Smoking may worsen this effect.
 Dress warmly and avoid tobacco use.